by Rebecca Holland

 Vienna in January is…cold.
 Very cold.
 That shouldn’t deter you from visiting though, as flights and hotels are cheaper, and there’s plenty to do indoors.
 I’m from Wisconsin, I live in Chicago, and I have a habit of traveling to cold places in the coldest month of the year, yet I hate cold weather.
 I think being cold is the worst feeling in the entire world.
 If I can brave Vienna in January, so can you.
 Layer up in your coziest sweaters (and maybe invest in these mittens), and prepare to be surprised by this gorgeous city.

 Vienna was bombed far less extensively in World War II than Berlin, London, and other major European cities, so its original magnificence remains more intact.
 Shimmering white limestone buildings with ornate carvings loom around every corner, interspersed with pale yellow houses, green Baroque roofs, and pale red Neoclassical architecture.
-And luckily for winter travelers, it all looks even prettier dusted in snow.
+It all looks even prettier dusted in snow.

 How to Spend a Weekend in Vienna in January

-I like taking the first day on a trip to wander a bit, get my bearings, and plan for the next day.
+Take the first day on a trip to wander a bit, get your bearings, and plan for the next day.
 After checking into the 25 Hours Hotel around 1pm on Friday, we set out for a stroll around the neighborhood.
-(Ok it was a power walk.
-If you’ve traveled with me you know I don’t stroll, especially not when I’m cold).

 Wander through the Museum Quarter, then past the Kunsthistorisches Museum, Naturhistorisches Museum, and Hofburg Palace.
 Stop for a snack at the Bitzinger Wurstelstand, where you can huddle under heat lamps while eating juicy sausages.